 GM plant closings will hit parts suppliers far and wide

-By John Seewer The Associated Press
+February 4, 2019 by John Seewer The Associated Press

 February 4, 2019 – The sting from a major restructuring at General Motors and its planned closings of five North American factories in the coming months is putting thousands of jobs at auto parts suppliers at stake, as well.